Erectile Dysfunction Profile

 Triglyceride

-Diabetes (1 Biomarkers)
+Diabetes (1 biomarker)

 Haemoglobin A1C

-Hormones (2 Biomarkers)
+Hormones (2 biomarkers)

 Testosterone